When: 01/01/2020 - 01/06/2021 11:00 am - 8:00 pm

 Jubilee Plus! was created in 2007 to support local and world outreach as well as justice work, and to provide scholarships for students pursuing a call to ministry.
 It is a separate fund beyond the church’s operating budget, because we think it is important to reach beyond our walls as we seek to embody God’s love in the world with our hands and feet as well as our resources.
 Each year we hope to send $1 million outside our doors in support of this work.

 Funding through Jubilee Plus! lets us welcome Freedom School scholars each summer, many of whom are the same children our MPUMC Youth tutor during CHAMP each week throughout the school year.
 It lets us make a dent in Charlotte’s Affordable Housing crisis by letting us partner with agencies like the Men’s Shelter of Charlotte, QC Family Tree, and Habitat for Humanity.
 It gives us opportunities to build bridges across differences of race or economic status by supporting guest speakers and book studies.
-It helps us support and learn from ministry partners around the world, like ZOE Ministries in Kenya.
+It helps us support and learn from ministry partners around the world, like Zoe Empowers in Kenya.

 We invite you to give now to Jubilee Plus! and to do so every year as we build a shared vision of what God’s love looks like in the world.